snikulov/google-test-examples/README.md

-Here the short sample how-to use Google C++ Test Framework in cmakeable projects
+# Short sample how-to use Google C++ Test Framework in cmakeable projects

 1. Google test will be downloaded from GitHub and built with your project

-How to use:
+## How to use:

 1. git clone https://github.com/snikulov/google-test-examples.git
 2. cd google-test-examples